eslint/eslint/docs/src/rules/prefer-const.md

 ## When Not To Use It

 If you don't want to be notified about variables that are never reassigned after initial assignment, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 0.23.0.